sdjml3/sdjml3/README.md

 - 👋 Hi, I’m MOHD SAAD
 - 👀 I’m interested in web development and data science.
-- 🌱 I’m currently learning DATA SCIENCE and Persuing Btech in CSE
+- 🌱 I’m currently learning DATA SCIENCE and 2025 Btech pass out in a branch of CSE.
 - 💞️ I’m looking to collaborate on hands on projects in order to enhance my programming skills
 - 📫 How to reach me
 - 😄 Pronouns: MOHD SAAD LINKEDIN ADD.> (https://www.linkedin.com/in/mohd-saad-saifi-85938b304)